StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

 # The CSS Flexbox Layout

-!!! abstract "Objectives"
+!!! abstract ""
+    **Lernziele:**

-    * [x] You know basic principles of intuitive and modern UIs
+    * [x] You know the basic principles of the modern CSS3 Flex box layout module and can apply it to concrete use cases
     * [x] You learn a methodology that helps you to built UIs with a good user experience
     * [x] You can ...

+!!! abstract ""
+    **Note: ** The flexbox is really really good but sometimes hard to understand and to apply to a concrete use case.

+    The traditional layut modules are easier to understand but are limitied for the mobile first approach

 ## Background